PromptKing/Armageddon2/README.md

 Complete folder will be uploaded to MEGAUPLOAD link soon.

+Once you download the Armageddon2 DLLs from MEGAUPLOADS, COPY AND PASTE IT TO YOUR SYSTEM32 FOLDER.

 Project Breakdown: Armageddon2
 Overview: Armageddon2 is an advanced AI-accelerated computational framework for real-time CPU and GPU task optimization.
 It leverages CUDA, cuDNN, and AVX-optimized CPU instructions to enhance parallel computing efficiency.
 The framework dynamically monitors, analyzes, and predicts workload distribution between CPU and GPU, ensuring optimal resource utilization.